Feeling like having a maximally productive Saturday?

 This event is 100% free.
 In the past, we've charged $140 for this type of training and people have happily paid it, given rave reviews, and come back repeatedly.
-We're doing this for free to get the methodology out in the world, connect with more great people, and hit some peak productivity in the process.
+As part of Uncontestable October, we're doing this for free to get the methodology out in the world, connect with more great people, and hit some peak productivity in the process.

-You can sign up now to get some free training and peak performance on Saturday 23 June from 12PM to 4PM Eastern Time (9AM-1PM Pacific).
+You can sign up now to get some free training and peak performance on Saturday 6 October from 10AM to 2PM Eastern Time (7AM-11AM Pacific).
 Click below to sign up, or read more below if you want more details --

 Work Cycles: A Reliable Way To Get An Immense Amount Done

 This session was REALLY helpful.
 The accountability practices plus the group work setting was tremendously focusing.
 Will have to spend some more time thinking about the second and third order elements that contributed to that outcome.
 This is the first time I've done long- period work tasks in an "accountability group".
 This setting has been eye-opening and extraordinarily valuable.

 — Gregg Jones, Georgetown Professor, CEO of Strategic Applications, retired U.S. Army Special Forces Officer; Washington, DC, USA